sages-health/openessence/README.md

 virtualization platform that Vagrant supports), just run

     vagrant up
-    vagrant ssh

 to get started.
+Once it finishes, you can access the VM GUI through the Oracle VM Virtualbox Manager or via vagrant ssh.

 You'll want to clone the repository to the directory of your choice with

     git clone https://r1l-gitlab/sages/openessence.git

-You made need to run the following instead if you get SSL errors
+You made need to run the following instead if you get SSL errors with r1l-gitlab

     env GIT_SSL_NO_VERIFY=true git clone https://r1l-gitlab/sages/openessence.git